jsecurity101/Import-Marvel/README.md

 **Example:** `"CN=thor,DC=example,DC=com"` if desired domain is `example.com`

-3. Change the path to which 'marvel_users.csv' is located on line: 6 for `import_marvel.ps1`.
+3. Change the path to which 'marvel_users.csv' is located on line 24 for `import_marvel.ps1`.

+4. Change the path to which `quotes.txt` is located on line 83 for `import_marvel.ps1`

 4. Run `.\import_marvel.ps1`